Point Lonsdale Groyne Investigations

-The Department of Environment, Land, Water and Planning (DELWP) has worked with coastal engineering consultants Cardno to investigate options for the protection and preservation of the Point Lonsdale front beach.
+The Department of Environment, Land, Water and Planning (DELWP) have worked with coastal engineering consultants Cardno to investigate options for the protection and preservation of the Point Lonsdale front beach.

-A detailed analysis of groyne field design options and a study of potential impacts are presented in a slideshow below and the full report can be found in the document library below.
+A detailed analysis of groyne field design options and a study of potential impacts is presented in a slideshow below and the full report can be found in the document library below.

 There are six options.
 To scroll through them, please click the arrows at either end of the slides below.

-The findings of the groyne study and Groyne Design Options to maintain sand on the front beach will be presented to the community at interactive open house sessions.
+The findings of the groyne study and Groyne Design Options to maintain sand on the front beach were presented to the community at interactive open house sessions held:

 - Tuesday 7 August, 3pm - 7pm

 - Saturday 11 August, 1pm - 4pm.

 Feedback on the options can be found in the document library.